Ongoing Strategic Assessment

 Transportation Fuels

-Hawaii’s sole refinery, operated by Par Pacific in the Honolulu port area, processes approximately 94,000 barrels per day.15 Its crude comes mainly from Libya, Argentina, Nigeria, and Brazil—not from the Persian Gulf.15
+Hawaii’s sole refinery, operated by Par Pacific in the Honolulu port area, processes approximately 94,000 barrels per day.32 Its crude comes mainly from Libya, Argentina, Nigeria, and Brazil—not from the Persian Gulf.32

 In the base case, the crude itself keeps coming—Par Pacific’s sources are outside the Gulf, and Latin American and West African supply routes are not directly disrupted.
-But continued sourcing at manageable freight rates is an assumption, not a certainty (see Key Uncertainty #7 in the Intelligence Annex).
+But continued sourcing at manageable freight rates is still an assumption, not a certainty.
 The exposure runs through four channels:

 1. Global benchmark pricing.
 The refinery buys crude on the world market, priced primarily off Brent and regional benchmarks.
 When benchmarks spike, Hawaii’s input costs spike regardless of the barrel’s origin.